YueranCao2001/COSC-5455-Group-Project-Team7/README.md

 # COSC-5455-Group-Project

-# Fine-tuning Strategies based on DreamBooth
+## Fine-tuning Strategies based on DreamBooth

-## Team Member: Yueran Cao, Zhengheng Li, Xizhong Xu, Zinian Wang
+### Team Members: Yueran Cao, Zhengheng Li, Xizhong Xu, Zinian Wang

+---

-# Contents
+## Contents
 1. [How to Run a Demo](#how-to-run-a-demo)
 2. [References](#references)
 3. [Member Assignments](#member-assignments)
 4. [Link to Slides](#link-to-slides)

+---

 # 1. How to Run a Demo